 Ang Mga Pangyayaring Nagaganap Sa Lupang Ipinangako

-Back at home, the earliest accounts of hiphop releases began in the early ‘80s: Dyords Javier with “Na-Onseng Delight” and Vincent Dafalong’s “Mahiwagang Nunal,” which samples Lipps, Inc.’s “Funkytown” (a discipline—poorly executed in several occasions—practised as early as this era).
-Both were of comic content, a trend that carried over the next decade, prominently by the likes of former b-boy (breakdancer) slash DJ Andrew E. and actor Michael V., who they themselves subsequently created an excess of response singles and records from other rappers.
+Back at home, the earliest accounts of hip-hop releases began in the early ‘80s: Dyords Javier and Vincent Dafalong released “Na-Onseng Delight” and “Mahiwagang Nunal,” respectively, the latter which samples Lipps, Inc.’s “Funkytown” (a discipline—poorly executed in several occasions—practised as early as this era).
+Both were of comedic intent and content, a trend that carried over the next decade, prominently by the likes of former b-boy (breakdancer)-slash-DJ Andrew E. and actor Michael V., who themselves subsequently created an excess of response singles and records from other rappers.

-Their material was predominantly marked with levity, rapped in a storytelling manner, usually with a boombap or looped sampled beat, usually referred to as the “old school” sound (this was among the earliest techniques in hiphop, when Bronx DJs will spin and/or scratch records for MCs to rap on for freestyles and cyphers, and later on, rap battles).
-Andrew E.’s biggest hits, “Humanap Ka Ng Panget” and “Binibini (Bini B. Rocha)” were some of the finest examples of how rap became accessible and appealing during that era, especially in an industry saturated with guitar-based bands and pop and ballad recording artists.
+Their material was predominantly marked with levity, rapped in a storytelling manner, usually with a boombap or looped sampled beat, usually referred to as the “old school” sound (this was among the earliest techniques in hip-hop, when Bronx DJs will spin and/or scratch records for MCs to rap over for freestyles and cyphers, and later on, rap battles).
+Andrew E.’s biggest hits, “Humanap Ka Ng Panget” and “Binibini (Bini B. Rocha)” were some of the finest examples of how rap became widely accessible and appealing during that era, especially in an industry saturated with guitar-based bands, pop stars, and ballad recording artists.

-These hits endured decades, spawning a string of comedy films well into the ‘90s and early 2000s based on these songs, while continuing to enjoy streaming royalties as a part of the current Pinoy Rap playlist on Spotify, making their way to a younger audience.
+These hits endured decades, spawning a string of comedy films well into the ‘90s and early 2000s based on these songs, while continuing to enjoy high streaming numbers as a part of the Pinoy Rap playlist on Spotify, making their way to a younger audience.

-Francis “Kiko” Magalona, a former breakdancer and an MTV VJ, also broke into the mainstream with his seminal debut, Yo! in 1990, popularizing nationalistic/patriotic rap, spurning classic hits like “Mga Kababayan Ko,” “Don’t Make Me Over,” and “Loving You,” a duet with Pia Arroyo (his wife), which marked the first time a woman rapped on record.
+Francis “Kiko” Magalona, also a former breakdancer and an MTV VJ, broke into the mainstream with his seminal debut, Yo! in 1990, popularizing nationalistic/patriotic rap, spurning classic hits like “Mga Kababayan Ko,” “Don’t Make Me Over,” and “Loving You,” a duet with his wife Pia Arroyo, which marked the first time a woman rapped on record.
 His brand of rap centered on social commentary, emulating the afrocentric trend in the U.S. at the time.

-There’s DJ Bigg Beats, who was on the deck for Sarah Geronimo’s short-lived evening musical show, Sarah G Live!, and was a front act in Pitbull’s Manila concert in 2013; and DJ Ace Ramos, who became a top-billed DJ in the local club scene and electronic music (EDM) festivals.
-Female emcees and DJs were becoming recognized, too, with Lady Diane, dubbed as “The First Lady of Rap” releasing a record in the ‘90s, featuring the single, “Sa-sa-sadaam” that features a shoddy sample of “The Streets of Cairo.”
+There’s also DJ Bigg Beats, who was on the deck for Sarah Geronimo’s short-lived evening musical show, Sarah G Live!, and was a front act in Pitbull’s Manila concert in 2013; and DJ Ace Ramos, who became a top-billed DJ in the local club scene and electronic music (EDM) festivals.
+Female emcees and DJs found themselves becoming increasingly recognized, too.
+Lady Diane, dubbed as “The First Lady of Rap” released a record in the ‘90s, featuring the single, “Sa-sa-sadaam” that features a shoddy sample of “The Streets of Cairo.”